Contributors Dropdown icon

 2. Not being consistent in the tagging

-For example, if the medium for paid traffic is sometimes tagged as “paid” or “cpc” or “cpm” or “ad” or not at all for the same ad channel, then it is really hard to see the effect of your advertising as the data is not aggregated correctly.
+For example, if the medium for paid traffic is sometimes tagged as 'paid' or 'cpc' or 'cpm' or 'ad' or left blank for the same ad channel, then it is really hard to see the effect of your advertising as the data is not aggregated correctly.

 3. Using different cases for the same tag

-URL tags are case sensitive, so “cpc” and “CPC” are treated as different.
+URL tags are case sensitive, so 'cpc' and 'CPC' are treated as different.
 Make sure you have a convention for how to use cases.
-A recommendation is to use lower case for source and medium tags as that’s how most auto-tagging tools do it.
-Both AdWords’s and Bing’s auto-tagging use lower case for source and medium.
+We recommend using lower case for source and medium tags as that’s how most auto-tagging tools do it.
+Both AdWords and Bing auto-tagging use lower case for source and medium.

 4. Wrong use of the UTM parameters

-For example, to distinguish between different types of Facebook traffic you could set the source to “facebook-post” for page posts you create, “facebook-ads” for Facebook ads.
-But that is not how they are meant to be used and thus you will not see information in the right way in Google Analytics.
-The source should simply be facebook (or facebook.com if you want to use that as your convention) and the post and paid identifier should be put in the utm_medium tag where it belongs.
+To distinguish between different types of Facebook traffic you could set the source to 'facebook-post' for page posts you create, 'facebook-ads' for Facebook ads.
+But that is not how they are meant to be used and so you will not see information in the right way in Google Analytics.
+The source should simply be 'facebook' and the post and paid identifier should be put in the utm_medium tag where it belongs.
 This way you can see information correctly in GA.

 5. Using campaign names that are too long